-- (a) Base Offense Level (Apply the greater): - (1) 15; or - (2) 2 plus the offense level applicable to any underlying offense. - (b) Specific Offense Characteristic - (1) If the defendant was a public official at the time of the offense, increase by 4 levels.
+- (a) Base Offense Level (Apply the Greatest): - (1) the offense level from the offense guideline applicable to any underlying offense; - (2) 12, if the offense involved two or more participants; - (3) 10, if the offense involved (A) the use or threat of force against a person; or (B) property damage or the threat of property damage; or - (4) 6, otherwise. - (b) Specific Offense Characteristic - If (A) the defendant was a public official at the time of the offense; or (B) the offense was committed under color of law, increase by 6 levels.